 What teacher doesn’t love the $1 store?!?
 I have one right around the corner from my house and I am there on a very frequent basis.
 But not only does the dollar store have candy and fab holiday decorations, but they have amazing supplies to make hands-on station games and activities!
-Today I am excited to be collaborating with Greg from The Kindergarten Smorgasboard, Bryce from The Teaching Texan, and Chad from Male Kindergarten Teacher, to share some amazing and cheap station ideas for you to use in your classroom!
+Today I am excited to be collaborating with Greg from The Kindergarten Smorgasboard, Bryce from The Teaching Texan, and Chad from Male Kindergarten Teacher, to share some amazing Super Easy Kindergarten Center Ideas Created With Dollar Store Supplies to use in your classroom!

 I find teen numbers to be challenging for kindergartners to understand and I am always looking for different ways to show what the number is made up of…meaning, a 1 ten and ___ ones.
 So, I came up with this easy and fun way to ‘build’ a teen number.

 I used clear plastic cups, straws, scissors, and a sharpie.
 Easy and cheap!

 I cut straw into 9 different pieces.
 I had tons of straws, so I left some whole, to represent the 10’s and the cut pieces represent the ones.

 Easy, peasy…and your students will love building teen numbers and being able to ‘see’ the number!

 Next activity used a $1 100 piece puzzle and a sharpie marker.